Gross Domestic Product (GDP)

 Not all illegal activities would be included in the GDP anyway, even if they were reported.
 Burglary and robbery, for instance, would not be included since these activities simply transfer the ownership of the stolen items.

-Activities that are free are not included in the GDP, while those that cost money are included.
-For instance, playing basketball at an outdoor court would not be included in GDP, but paying to see a movie would be included.
+Free activities are not included in the GDP, while those costing money are included.
+For instance, playing basketball at an outdoor court would not be included in the GDP, but paying to see a movie would be included.

-GDP also does not account for the quality of the goods and services, since there is no simple relationship between the price of the output and the quality of the output.
+GDP also does not account for the quality of the goods and services since the price of the output is not necessarily related to the quality of the output.
 GDP also does not include the cost of negative externalities, such as littering and pollution, unless the government forces companies to pay for them, such as by the assessment of a carbon tax.

 Leisure has value, evidenced by the fact that as compensation increases, most people choose to consume more leisure and work less.
 However, because leisure does not have a price tag, there is no measure of it in the GDP.